hcamara/LearnRhythms/README.md

 # LearnFromRythm
-This project consists of learning from rhythm, CNN is used for classification
+This project consists of learning from rhythm, CNN is used for classification problem, tempo feature and average of beats for musical genre recognition problem.

 ## Getting started
 LearnFromRythm is based on musical signature recognition and CNN classification.